jasdhiratrevature/sp-ecom/readme.txt

 	Add the feign dependency
 	don't forget to enable the FeignClient @EnableFeignClients in main of order-service Test your application order-service using post main

+5. Spring Gateway API branch apiGateway 9000
+	Create a new project which will act as a get way to our applications and define the routes